MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 As an example, to start a trace for [Experiment 3](#experiment-3-minimizing-the-garbage-collection-gc-pause-time--by-varying-the-number-of-heaps), I used the following command line:

-``PerfView.exe start /GCCollectOnly /NoGUI /AcceptEULA collect trace"
+``PerfView.exe start /GCCollectOnly /NoGUI /AcceptEULA collect trace``

 and to stop:

-``PerfView.exe stop /GCCollectOnly /NoGUI /AcceptEULA collect trace"
+``PerfView.exe stop /GCCollectOnly /NoGUI /AcceptEULA collect trace``

 - ``/GCCollectOnly`` is a special keyword that captures a minimal form the trace with GC specific messages that are sufficient to highlight the GC centric performance of a particular workload.
 - ``collect`` is the command to collect a trace